Back

 The only operation on the same side of the equation as M is multiplication.

-We can solve for M by multiplying both sides of the equation by the multiplicative inverse of \(−7\).
+Solve for M by multiplying both sides of the equation by the multiplicative inverse of \(−7\).

-\((-7)(-\dfrac{1}{7})=1\) so we will multiply both sides by \(-\dfrac{1}{7}\).
+\((-7)(-\dfrac{1}{7})=1\) so you will multiply both sides by \(-\dfrac{1}{7}\).

 This is a picture of the equation -7M=\frac{-7}{4}.
 There is a vertical dashed line through the equal sign.
 “Left-hand side” is written on the left of the dashed line, with “right-hand side” written on the right.
 On the second line (\frac{-1}{7})(-7M)=(\frac{-1}{7})(\frac{-7}{4}) is written.